-Opinion pieces about deep learning and image recognition technology and artificial intelligence are published in abundance these days.
-From explaining the newest app features to debating the ethical concerns of applying face recognition, these articles cover every facet imaginable and are often brimming with buzzwords.
-You can be excused for finding it hard to keep up with the hype, especially if your business doesn’t routinely intersect with high-tech solutions and you became interested in the capabilities of computer vision only recently.
+Opinion pieces about deep learning and image recognition appear in abundance these days.
+From explaining app features to debating ethical concerns, they cover nearly every aspect imaginable.
+You can be excused for finding it hard to keep up, especially if your business doesn’t often intersect with high-tech tools.

 Why we need computer vision